Veer-Zaara: Cast and crew

 Based on the Pakistani human rights activist Asma Jehangir, the role of Saamiya Siddiqui was initially offered to Aishwarya Rai Bachchan and Pakistani actress Nadia Jamil, but upon their refusal, it went to Rani Mukherji.
 Amitabh Bachchan and Hema Malini were cast as Veer's foster parents.
+This marked the first time Bachchan was directed by Chopra after Silsila (1981) and Malini's reunion with the director after Vijay (1988).
 Manoj Bajpayee was cast as Zaara's fiancé, a role which was originally offered to Ajay Devgn.
 In 2017, while promoting Aiyaary, Bajpayee revealed that Chopra used to often worry about the film's possible failure.
-Boman Irani was cast in the supporting role of Zaara's father.
 Real-life couple Anupam Kher and Kirron Kher appear in the film as Saamiya's mentor and Zaara's mother respectively, though they do not share the same frame.
 Other cast members included Divya Dutta, Zohra Sehgal, Akhilendra Mishra, and Tom Alter.
 Chopra denied the existence of a rivalry between the co-actors in the film, when asked about it in an interview with The Quint.

 In addition to writing the story and screenplay, Aditya co-produced the film along with his father under the banner Yash Raj Films.
 The film's costumes were handled by Manish Malhotra.
 Khan's costumes were specifically designed by Karan Johar.
 Mandira Shukla was the film's costume designer.
 Anil Mehta, the cinematographer, was requested by Chopra to give the scenes a feel of olden times, in contrast with other films of the time like Kal Ho Naa Ho (2003).
 Sharmishta Roy, daughter of art director Sudhendu Roy, was chosen as the art director.
 Saroj Khan and Vaibhavi Merchant were the choreographers.
 Allan Amin was the action director.